LSeu-Open/AIEnhancedWork/README.md

 > [Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) - A crowdsourced open platform for LLM evaluations, ranking language models with the Elo ranking system based on performance in various conversational tasks.

-> If you're concerned about privacy issues related to LLM tools or you want to experiment with chatbots on your local device, I recommend using [Ollama](https://ollama.com/) .
-Ollama is an easy-to-use solution that allows you to run LLM locally without encountering technical difficulties.
+> If you're concerned about privacy issues related to LLM tools or you want to experiment with chatbots on your local device, I recommend using [Ollama](https://ollama.com/) (Cli) or [LM Studio](https://lmstudio.ai/) (GUI) .Thery are easy-to-use solutions that allows you to run LLM locally without encountering technical difficulties.

 ## Image Generation and Editing